 - Personal injury coverage

-Immediately after an accident, you may be dazed, confused, or severely injured.
-Knowing what to do before an accident will help you function through this period of adrenaline and confusion.
-Allstate recommends the following actions after an accident:
+You may be dazed, confused, or severely injured immediately after an accident.
+Knowing what to do before an accident occurs will help you make smart choices through the moments of adrenaline and confusion that often occur after a crash.

 - Check yourself and all passengers for injuries.